wastefull/Wdb/src/docs/archive/MAGIC_LINK_TEST_GUIDE.md

 The system is fully operational and ready for production use.
 Follow the testing steps above to verify everything works as expected.

-**Questions or issues?** Check the debugging section or review the server logs in Figma Make console.
+**Questions or issues?** Check the debugging section or review the server logs in localhost console.